doneill/doneill.github.io/source/_posts/pgkoop.md

 `http://localhost:8080/pg/rest/services/${schema}.${table}/FeatureServer/0/query?where=1=1&outFields=${fields-2-return}&returnGeometry=true&f=json`

 ## Moving forward
-Combine this provider with a web application to display a catalog of feature services provided by the PostGIS database connection.
+Dive deeper into the source in the [koop provider pg repo](https://github.com/doneill/koop-provider-pg) and read more about koop providers [here](https://koopjs.github.io/docs/usage/provider).
+Future considerations to combine this provider with a web application to display a catalog of feature services provided by the PostGIS database connection.